 While the Spree in the upper reaches is a romantic brook, it branches out in the Spreewald Biosphere Reserve into a labyrinth of rivers and canals and flows proudly into the capital as a stately river.
 In between, you will find hundreds of lakes, ponds and pools.
 Many were created by human hands, the Spree is repeatedly dammed and the coal mines were flooded.
 This created beautiful recreational areas and perfect landscapes for a bike ride.

 But also culturally, this Collection is varied and multifaceted.
-When you ride through the land of the Sorbs, you see not only on the bilingual place signs.
+When you ride through the land of the Sorbs, you notice not only due to the bilingual place signs.
 In several museums or in a park you learn a lot about the Slavic population.
 In addition, interesting cities are always on your way, such as Bautzen, Cottbus and Fürstenwalde or medieval castles and villages.

 Ready to get going?
 Create and customize your own version of this adventure using the full Tour below as a template.